Skip to main content

 1. Task Complexity: Simple status checks and formatting tasks go to the fastest available model.
 Multi-step reasoning and analysis tasks go to deeper models.

-2. Latency Requirements: Real-time interactions (Telegram responses) prioritize low-latency models.
+2. Latency Requirements: Real-time interactions (WhatsApp self-chat responses) prioritize low-latency models.
 Background tasks (daily scans, batch analysis) can use slower, more capable models.

 3. Cost Sensitivity: Routine monitoring tasks that run hourly should not consume premium API credits.
 The system tracks cumulative API spend and can throttle model selection based on budget thresholds.